National Statuary Hall Collection: Confederates

 The collection contains several statues of leaders of the Confederate States of America.
 These include CSA President Jefferson Davis and Vice President Alexander Stephens and Confederate soldiers, most in Confederate Army uniforms: Generals Joseph Wheeler, James Z. George, Wade Hampton III, as well as Colonel Zebulon Baird Vance and former enlisted soldiers John E. Kenna and Edward Douglass White.

 Alabama replaced its statue of Confederate politician and army officer Jabez Curry in 2009.
 In 2018 the Florida legislature voted to replace its statue of Confederate general Edmund Kirby Smith with a statue of African American educator and Civil Rights activist Mary McLeod Bethune; Smith's statue was removed in 2021 ahead of the unveiling of Bethune's statue in 2022.
-In 2019, Arkansas decided to replace both its statues, including the one of Uriah M. Rose, with civil rights activist Daisy Bates and Johnny Cash.
-In 2020, Virginia decided to replace its statue of Robert E. Lee, which had stood in the collection since 1909, with one of Barbara Rose Johns Powell and the Lee statue was removed December 20–21, 2020.
-A statue of Uriah M. Rose, "an attorney who sided with the Confederacy" and was the chancellor of Pulaski County, Arkansas, while Arkansas was part of the Confederacy, was replaced with a statue of civil rights activist Daisy Bates.
+In 2019, Arkansas decided to replace both its statues, including the one of Uriah M. Rose, "an attorney who sided with the Confederacy" and was the chancellor of Pulaski County, Arkansas, while Arkansas was part of the Confederacy, with civil rights activist Daisy Bates and Johnny Cash.
+In 2020, Virginia decided to replace its statue of Robert E. Lee, which had stood in the collection since 1909, with one of Barbara Rose Johns; the Lee statue was removed December 20–21, 2020.

 Replacement of statues

 A 2000 change in the law allows a state to remove a previously placed statue from the collection and replace it with another.
-Since then, thirteen states have replaced statues and other states have either considered or passed legislation calling for replacing one or both of their statues.
+Since then, fourteen states have replaced statues and other states have either considered or passed legislation calling for replacing one or both of their statues.